dineshsenraj/apache-kafka/README.md

 ```bash
 bin/kafka-console-producer.sh --broker-list localhost:9092 --topic testTopic
 ```
-This is a Produces client, type any Message that has to be sent to consumers.
+This is a Producer client, type any Message that has to be sent to consumers.

 ### Read Message from Topic